OPEN WORK PERMIT ADVANTAGE

 To be eligible for an open work permit, the spouse or common-law partner of a foreign temporary worker must demonstrate that:

 the principal temporary foreign worker has employment in Canada that is at a management level, or a job in a professional occupation, or as a technical or skilled tradesperson.
-In other words, the skill level of the principal temporary foreign worker’s job must be level 0, A or B, according to the National Occupational Classification (NOC).
+In other words, the skill level of the principal temporary foreign worker’s job must be level TEER 0, 1 or 2, according to the National Occupational Classification (NOC).
 This skill level requirement does not apply to principal temporary foreign workers who have been nominated for permanent residence by a province (provincial nominees).

 the principal temporary foreign worker is permitted to work in Canada for a period of at least six months.